-- 343.1 In all training and competition situations the athlete must act with due care taking into account the course conditions, visibility and competitor congestion. - 343.2 In all training and competition situations the athletes must always ski in the competition course direction. - 343.3 Competitors must follow the special instructions (course opening times, wearing special bibs, training, ski testing, ...) issued by the Jury or OC in order to ensure order on the course, in the stadium and in the team preparation area before, during and after the competition. - 343.4 The competitor is responsible for arriving at the start and starting at the correct time. - 343.5 Competitors must wear/use all the means of identification (bibs, leg bibs, transponders, GPS...) provided by the organizer. - 343.6 Competitors must follow the marked course in correct sequence from start to finish and must pass all control points. - 343.6.1 If competitors ski on a wrong section or leaves the marked course, the competitor should return to the point where the error was made.
+- 343.1 In all training and competition situations the athlete must act with due care taking into account the course conditions, visibility and competitor congestion, available space, speed and skiing directions of other competitors, etc. - 343.2 In all training and competition situations the athletes must always ski in the competition course direction. - 343.3 Competitors must follow the special instructions (course opening times, wearing special bibs, training, ski testing, ...) issued by the Jury or OC in order to ensure order on the course, in the stadium and in the team preparation area before, during and after the competition. - 343.4 The competitor is responsible for arriving at the start and starting at the correct time. - 343.5 Competitors must wear/use all the means of identification (bibs, leg bibs, transponders, GPS...) provided by the organizer. - 343.6 Competitors must follow the marked course in correct sequence from start to finish and must pass all control points.

+- 343.6.1 If competitors ski on a wrong section or leaves the marked course, the competitor should return to the point where the error was made.
 In order to do so, the competitor may have to ski against the correct ski direction and shall be totally responsible for ensuring that there is no obstruction and that other competitors are not endangered. - 343.7 Competitors have to cover the whole distance on their skis using only their own means of propulsion.
-Help from outside pacemakers is not allowed. - 343.8 In classical technique competitions, the competitors must use classical technique only. - 343.8.1 In Interval Start competitions and Sprint qualification any violation of classical technique (for example skating strides to maintain or increase the speed) will be considered to affect the results (due to improved time and better FIS points caused by the skating), and the jury will apply the appropriate sanction regardless of the time difference between skiers, even for a winning athlete.

-In classical technique competitions, the maximum pole length must not exceed 83% of the competitor's body height.
+Help from outside pacemakers is not allowed. - 343.8 In classical technique competitions, the competitors must use classical technique only. - 343.8.1 In classical technique competitions, the maximum pole length must not exceed 83% of the competitor's body height.
 In free technique competitions, the maximum pole length must not exceed 100% of the competitor's height.
 The body height is measured with ski boots on from a flat surface, to the top of the uncovered head.